Emotional & Psychological Causes

 Why can’t you come during sex?

-Causes Of Delays
+Causes Of Delayed Ejaculation

 To understand delayed ejaculation (also known as retarded ejaculation), it is necessary to try and find an explanation for the variation in the latency period between different men – that’s the scientific term for the period between penetration and a man reaching climax during vaginal intercourse.